sqall01/alertR/managerClientMobile/server/webRoot/README.md

 To use this part you have to configure it first.
 A commented configuration template file is located inside the "config" folder.
 The web page is written in PHP5 and therefore needs a webserver with PHP and MySQL db installed.

+You should use HTTPS for the connection to your webserver.
+Elsewise, other people are able to see your login credentials and therefore can deactivate the alerting system.

 Nevertheless, a short but more detailed example of how to set up the server is given below.